yangyaj/MTG-MatchUps/DesignDocuments/wireframes/applicationFlow.md

 1. User clicks on decks page.
 1. Servlet uses the decks dao to get all decks.
 1. User chooses deck which deck they want to view.
-1. Dao performs select and creates report objects from results.
-1. Dao returns list of report matching criteria to servlet.
-1. Servlet sends list back to trail reports jsp.
-1. Trail reports jsp displays the reports.
-1. Consider paging results so page does not get super long and too much data is sent.

 ### About